-The Community of Respect (COR) program is a nationally recognized diversity program designed to prepare people with greater cultural awareness and competence.
-COR is not limited to American versus international interactions; it deals with understanding intra-American cultural differences as well.
-We offer two types of training:
+The Community of Respect (COR) program is a nationally recognized training program designed to prepare people with greater intercultural awareness and competence.
+Using an international intercultural communication framework COR is not limited to American versus international interactions; it deals with understanding intra-American cultural similarities and differences as well.
+We offer four types of training:

-Why should you consider a Seminar or Workshop?
+Why should you consider Community of Respect Training?

 - To increase your cultural competence: Learn how culture influences behavior, how to identify communication differences, relationship building, and much more.